suryateja010/openshift-may-2024/Day1/README.md

 - supports extending Kubernetes API by adding new Custom Resource Definitions (CRD) to add your own Custom Resources (CR)s

 ## What is Kubernetes/OpenShift Operator
-- it is a combition of Custom Resource & Custom Controller
+- it is a package of many Custom Resource & Custom Controllers
-- Kuberntes & Openshift support many different Controllers
+- Kubernetes & Openshift supports many different Controllers
-- Controller are the one which supports monitoring
+- Controller supports monitoring
-- Each Controller manages(monitors) one type of Resource
+- Each Controller manages(monitors) one type of Kubernetes/Openshift Resource

 ## Red Hat OpenShift Overview
-- this Red Hat's distribution of Kubernetes
+- Red Hat's distribution of Kubernetes
-- Red Hat OpenShift is developed on top of Google Kubernetes
+- Red Hat OpenShift is developed on top of opensource Google Kubernetes
 - Hence, whatever features are supported in Kubernetes are also supported in OpenShift
 - OpenShift supports many additional features
 - OpenShift supports CLI and Web Interface
-- Openshift support User Mangagement which is not supported in Kubernetes
+- Openshift supports User Mangagement which is not supported in Kubernetes
-- OpenShift supports deploying application from source code, which is not supported in Kuberntes out of the box
+- OpenShift supports deploying application from source code, which is not supported in Kubernetes out of the box
-- OpenShift comes with private Container Registry out of the box unline Kubernetes
+- OpenShift comes with private Container Registry out of the box unlike Kubernetes
 - With the help of Custom Resource Definitions and CRs, OpenShift has added many additional features on top of Kubernetes
-- this is a paid software
+- this is a paid enterprise software that requires license
-- comes with Red Hat support
+- comes with world-wide Red Hat support
 - Openshift 4.x supports only CRI-O Container Runtime and Podman Container Engine
 - AWS Managed OpenShift is called ROSA ( installing and managing openshift is taken care by AWS )
 - Azure Managed openshift is called ARO ( installing and managing openshift is taken care by Azure )